-The mean-flow and turbulence-transport equations are discretised in space using the cell-centred, finite-volume formulation of Jameson $et\ al^{18}$, which employs additional numerical dissipation terms in order to facilitate smooth solutions.
-The resulting set of semi-discrete equations can be written as follows:
+The mean-flow and turbulence-transport equations are discretised in space using the cell-centred, finite-volume formulation of Jameson et al17, which employs additional numerical dissipation terms in order to facilitate smooth solutions.
+The resulting set of semi-discrete equations can be written as follows :

-$$\frac{d(h_i \, q_i)}{dt} + R(q_i) - D(q_i) = 0 \tag{1}$$
+$$\frac{d(h_i q_i)}{dt} + R(q_i) - D(q_i) = 0 \tag{1}$$

 q_i is the vector of dependent variables, R_i is the residual containing the convective, diffusive and source terms, D_i contains the numerical dissipation terms and h_i is the area of computational cell i.
-The equations are marched in time to a steady-state solution using an explicit, four-stage numerical scheme, with local time-stepping and implicit residual smoothing techniques being employed to enhance the convergence rate.
-Application of the present computational method to low-speed, high-lift configurations is described by Marques and Johnston15.
+The dual-time, implicit method of Jameson18 is used to time-march the semi-discrete equations to a steady-state solution, as described by Jahangirian and Hadidoolabi19 for the present unstructured-grid methodology.
+The time-derivative is approximated by a second-order accurate, implicit, finite-difference operator: